What are Special Educational Needs and how do we identify them?

 What additional support for learning is available for children with SEN?

-Some TAs are deployed in classes to support children on a 1:1 or small group basis or to cover the class in order that the class teacher can provide 1:1 or small group support.
+Some TAs are deployed in classes to support children individually or in small groups or to cover the class in order that the class teacher can provide individual or small group support.

 We teach a differentiated curriculum to ensure that the needs of all children are met.